Kulver-stukas/CharacterCounterExt/readme.txt

 - Minimal performance impact on your browser.

 **How to Use:**
-1. Install the extension from Edge Add-ons.
+1. Install the extension from Edge/Chrome Add-ons (Manage extensions → Load unpacked).
 2. Open any webpage, and the character count will appear on the extension badge.
 3. Hover over the badge to see the exact count in the tooltip.